Daslaw/TodoApp/README.md

-# WEB3BRIDGE - Frontend Mentor | FAQ Accordion Card solution
+# WEB3BRIDGE - Todo List App

-This is a solution to the FAQ Accordion Card task for WEB2CVII TEAM 1
+This is a solution for Todo List App WEB2CVII TEAM 1

 ## Overview

-This challenge was gotten from Frontend Mentor and facilitated by WEB3BRIDGE.
+This challenge was facilitated by WEB3BRIDGE.

-**To do this challenge, you need a basic understanding of HTML and Advance CSS.**
+**To do this challenge, you need a basic understanding of HTML, Advance CSS and JavaScript**

 ### The challenge